ychen306/asplos-2020-28-ae/README.md

  - `synthetic`.
 These are the synthetic backend codegen test we ported from LLVM's unit test (Figure 9 of the review draft).
  - `dotprod`.
 These are some integer dot-product kernels we ported from OpenCV (Figure 10 of the review draft).

-Each set of benchmarks is has its standalone executable optimized by VeGen (e.g., `bench`), which takes no argument;
+Each set of benchmarks has its standalone executable optimized by VeGen (e.g., `bench`), which takes no argument;
 each also has a reference version (i.e., executables postfixed with `-ref`) optimized with standard LLVM `-O3` passes.
 Use the following command to get the speedup.
 ```bash